nest/nest-simulator/doc/userdoc/release_notes/v3.0/features/recording_simulations.rst

 demand, the functionality will be re-added in form of a recording backend.

-All details about the new infrastructure can be found in the guide on :doc:`recording from simulations <../../../guides/record_from_simulations>`.
+Details about the new infrastructure can be found in the guide on :doc:`recording from simulations <../../../guides/record_from_simulations>`.